-If you are disabled, we have a number of features designed to make your visit straightforward and more enjoyable.
+We have a number of features designed to make your visit to City Hall straightforward and more enjoyable.

 Ramps and lifts

 Leading on from the reception area, our ramps take you up to the Chamber or down to the Cafe and meeting rooms.

 All of our ramps have handrails, but some people do find them quite long and steep.

 If you want to avoid the ramps completely, you can use the two lifts towards the rear of the building (away from the river).

 These lifts go to the lower ground floor, ground floor, second floor and ninth floor (when there is an event on).
 An audio announcement will tell you which floor you are on.
 There are large tactile buttons in the lift, but no Braille descriptions.

 If there is no public access to the ninth floor at that time, the button will not work and will not light up when pressed.